Launch (boat): Military use in the UK

-Motor Launch was the designation for a type of vessel used in World War II by the Royal Navy and some other navies for inshore work defending the coast from submarines.
-They were typically 60 to 115 ft long and carried relatively light armament – a few depth charges, a gun and a few machine guns.
+Motor Launch was the designation for a type of vessel used in World War I and World War II by the Royal Navy and some other navies for inshore work defending harbours (Harbour defence motor launch) and defending the coast from submarines.
+The World War II boats were typically 60 to 115 ft long and carried relatively light armament – a few depth charges, one or two small guns and a few machine guns.

+The Royal Air Force used various boats to support flying boats and to rescue the crews of aircraft that had crashed at sea.
+The RAF High Speed Launches, such as the Type Two 63 ft HSL, of World War II were derivatives of motor torpedo boat designs.

 Sports

 In competitive rowing the term "launch" is used to refer to any motorized boat used by the coach to follow practicing boats during workouts.